 Section 2.11.
-Honorary Members.
-The Executive Director, with the advice of and upon an affirmative vote by the Board, may appoint such Honorary Members of the Corporation, who shall have none of the dues obligations or privileges of membership except attending meetings and participating therein, and who shall not have the status of Members, as defined in Section 2.01.
+Honorary Members of the Corporation.
+The Executive Director, with the advice of and upon an affirmative vote by the Board of Directors, may appoint such Honorary Members of the Corporation, who shall have none of the dues obligations or privileges of membership except attending meetings and participating therein, and who shall not have the status of Members, as defined in Section 2.01.

 Section 2.12.
 Membership Book.
 The Corporation shall maintain a

-Membership Book containing the names and addresses of each Member; the date of admission to membership; the class of membership, if any, to which the Member belongs; it’s primary and alternative representatives; and the payment status of any required dues.
+Membership Book containing the names and addresses of each Member; the date of admission to membership; the class of membership to which the Member belongs; the Member’s primary and alternative representatives; and the payment status of any required dues.

 ARTICLE III – BOARD OF DIRECTORS

 Section 3.01.
 General Powers.
-The activities, property and affairs of the Corporation shall be managed and controlled by the Board, except as otherwise
+The activities, property and affairs of the Corporation shall be managed and controlled by a Board of Directors, except as otherwise

-reflected in these Bylaws or delegated by the Board.
-In carrying out these responsibilities, the Board shall act at all times in the best interests of the Corporation.
+reflected in these Bylaws or delegated by the Board of Directors.
+In carrying out these responsibilities, the Board of Directors shall act at all times in the best interests of the Corporation.

 Section 3.02.
 Number and Composition of the Board.
-The Board shall consist of a minimum of ten (10) Directors and a maximum of twenty (20) Directors plus the Executive Director.
-Directors shall be drawn from public entity transportation facility operator Executive or Associate Members of the Corporation engaged in electronic transactions; and from commercial Executive or Associate Members of the Corporation inclusive of, but not limited to, private enterprise interim or permanent owner/operators or operators of tolled facilities (collectively “Enterprise(s)”).
-The goal of the Corporation is to maintain a proximate balance between the public entity Directors and the Enterprise Directors.
+The Board of Directors shall consist of a minimum of ten (10) Directors and a maximum of twenty (20) Directors plus the Executive Director.
+Directors shall be drawn from public entity transportation facility operator Executive or Associate Members of the Corporation engaged in electronic transactions (collectively “Public Entity”); and from commercial Executive or Associate Members of the Corporation inclusive of, but not limited to, private enterprise interim or permanent owner/operators or operators of tolled facilities (collectively “Enterprise(s)”).
+The goal of the Corporation is to maintain a proximate balance between the Public Entity Directors and the Enterprise Directors.

-When a representative of an Associate Member of the Corporation is elected to serve as a Director, the Associate Member shall elevate its membership level to Executive Member prior to its representative assuming a Directorship.
+When a representative of an Associate Member of the Corporation is elected to serve as a Director, the Associate Member shall elevate its membership level in the Corporation to the Executive Member Class prior to its representative assuming a Directorship.

-A Director shall be an individual serving as a member of the Board in conformance with the requirements of Sections 3.02 through 3.05.
-Provides strategic oversight and direction to the Corporation; eligible to vote for a Director of the Corporation; may chair, serve and vote in Committees of the Board and Advisory Committees; may make presentations to the Board on policy matters and vote on the same; may also do so before the membership at the annual meeting and special meetings of the Corporation subject to the governance procedures of the Corporation as prescribed in Article IV.
+A Director shall be an individual serving on the Board of Directors in conformance with the requirements of Sections 3.02 through 3.05.
+Provides strategic oversight and direction to the Corporation; eligible to vote for a Director of the Corporation; may chair, serve and vote in Committees of the Board of Directors and Advisory Committees and Task Forces; may make presentations to the Board of Directors on policy matters and vote on the same; may also do so before the membership of the Corporation at the annual meeting and special meetings of the Corporation subject to the governance procedures of the Corporation as prescribed in Article IV.
 Shall represent the Corporation at its meetings, those of kindred trade and industry associations and professional groups, IBTTA, and governmental agencies on matters related to the goals and activities of the Corporation.

 The Executive Director of the Corporation shall serve ex officio as the remaining Director with all the rights, privileges and responsibility of any other Director, except that the Executive Director shall only vote in the event of a tie vote.
-Further, it is the policy of the Corporation that the Board shall reflect the diversity of geographic regions as drawn from public and Enterprise entity toll-financed transportation facility operator Executive or Associate Class Members of the Corporation and diversity of industry as drawn from the Executive or Associate Class Members of the Corporation.
-As the Board grows beyond nine Directors, a proximate balance will be maintained between Public and Private sector representation.
+Further, it is the policy of the Corporation that the Board of Directors shall reflect the diversity of geographic regions as drawn from Public Entity and Enterprise entity toll-financed transportation facility operator Executive or Associate Class Members of the Corporation and diversity of industry as drawn from the Executive or Associate Class Members of the Corporation.
+As the Board of Directors grows beyond nine Directors, a proximate balance will be maintained between public and private sector representation.